stitchdata/docs/_database-integrations/amazon-s3/amazon-s3-csv-latest.md

   - title: "Configure tables"
     anchor: "configure-tables"
     content: |
       Next, you'll indicate which CSV file(s) you want to include for replication.
-A table can be made up of a single CSV file or several CSV files.
+You can include a single CSV file, or map several CSV files to a table.

+      In the following sections, we'll walk you through how to configure a table in Stitch.

+      {% capture best-table-results %}
       For the best results:

       - **The names of files should adhere to your destination's limits for table names.** File names will be used to create a name for the table in the destination.